gbadev-org/tonc/content/first.md

 And that was kind of my point actually.
 If one were to hand this in for a test at a programming class, you would fail *so* hard.
 And if not, the professors should be fired.
 While the code show above does work, the fact that it's almost unreadable makes it bad code.
 Writing good code is not only about getting results, it's also about making sure *other* people can understand what's happening without too much trouble.

-The code of <tt>first.c</tt> also serves another purpose, namely as a reminder that GBA programming is *very* low-level.
+The code of *first.c* also serves another purpose, namely as a reminder that GBA programming is *very* low-level.
 You interact directly with the memory, and not through multiple layers of abstraction brought by APIs.
 To be able to do that means you have to really understand how computers work, which all programmers should know at least to some degree.
 There are APIs (for lack of a better word) like HAM that take care of the lowest levels, which definitely has its merits as it allows you to deal with more important stuff like actual *game* programming, but on the other hand it hides a lot of details – details that sometimes are better left in the open.
 <br>
 Those who want a better, more intelligible, version of the previous code can skip the next section and move on to the [second](#sec-second) first demo.
 The warped minds who can't just let it go and want to have an explanation right now (for the record, I count myself among them), here's what's going on.